itsmosalah/flutter_resources/Session_1_dart/task1.md

 <details>
 <summary>Hint 1</summary>

 We normally sort lists using `sort()`, but at this case we have a user-defined class with multiple fields (age, GPA, name...).
-The program does NOT know that want to sort objects based on age or GPA.
-How can we make it know that?
+The program does NOT know that WE want to sort objects (students) based on age or GPA...etc.
+How can we make the program know that?

 </details>

 <details>
 <summary>Hint 2</summary>

 Take strings as an example.
-To compare strings S1 and S1, we use S1.compareTo(S2).
-Now we want to compare students, can we perhaps define `compareTo()` to match our situation somehow?
+To compare strings S1 and S1, we use `S1.compareTo(S2)`.
+And that is how `sort()` function knows how to sort strings.
+Now we want to sort students, can we perhaps define some method that can tell `sort()` how to compare age and GPA for example?
+**If this didn't make sense, check hint 3 :)**

 </details>
 <details>